shekharsorot/aks-labs-fork/workshops/operating-aks-automatic/workshop.md

 ### Azure App Configuration Provider for Kubernetes

-AKS offers an extension called the [Azure App Configuration Provider for Kubernetes](https://learn.microsoft.com/azure/aks/azure-app-configuration?tabs=cli) that allows you to sync configurations from Azure App Configuration to Kubernetes ConfigMaps.
-This extension is not installed by default in AKS Automatic clusters, so you will need to install it manually.
-To save you some time in this lab, the extension has been pre-installed in the AKS Automatic cluster for you.
+AKS offers an extension called the [Azure App Configuration Provider for Kubernetes](https://learn.microsoft.com/azure/aks/azure-app-configuration?tabs=cli) that allows you to sync configurations from Azure App Configuration to Kubernetes ConfigMaps and/or Kubernetes Secrets.
+This extension is not installed by default in AKS Automatic clusters, but in this lab environment the extension has been pre-installed in the AKS Automatic cluster for you.

 Run the following command to verify that the Azure app config provider pods are running.